mwistro/Scrobblez/README.md

 ## 📝 Notes

 This project was built as a way to practice TypeScript and interact with the Last.fm API.
-There may still be bugs or things to improve — but it was built with care and a passion for music tracking.

-Feel free to use it, suggest improvements, or open a pull request!
+There may still be bugs or things to improve, so, feel free to use it, suggest improvements, or even open a pull request!.
-Let's make music tracking better together 🎵💻

 ---